MohammedRizwan-1/Project-A-/README.md

 This dataset is from a 2014 survey that measures attitudes towards mental health in the workplace by OSMI 2014.

 **Limitations of the data:** When it comes to comparing tech and non-tech companies, the distribution of companies used was not a fair balance between the two.
 Also, the survey in itself is not a fair representation of the entire tech industries and does not take into account the types of different organisations that can be calssififed as a tech company, e.g. one that operates in logistics vs social media.
+In addition the data is biased towards a certain region of the world, which has influenced the data.

 **Questions and Methodolgy:**
 1. Find out if there is a correlation between companies that offer wellness programs and employees who suffer from mental health issues.